As a graduate, it was easy to find financial jobs near me within my location because there were lots of financial institutions in the city.

 The controller prepares accounting reports for senior management and external reports to government regulatory agencies.

 The controller manages day-to-day funds disbursements, including the company’s payroll, and coordinates activities of internal and external auditors.

-Controllers are the main budget planners in corporations, and may function at the division or business-unit level, or be responsible for overall budgeting and expense related disbursements for an entire corporation.
+Controllers are the main budget planners in corporations and may function at the division level or be responsible for overall budgeting and expense related disbursements for an entire corporation.